 Sixteen senior centers across the town provide recreation, nutrition and social activities for the town’s mature citizens.
 Over the summer, those centers unite by the sea at Lido Beach for the popular senior summer beach program.
-Throughout the year, senior citizens partake in a variety of enriching activities, including a health fair and free income tax preparation assistance.
+Throughout the year, senior citizens partake in a variety of enriching activities, including a health fair and free income tax preparation.

 More About Kate

-The first woman to be elected supervisor in Hempstead Town’s 369-year history, Kate Murray is no stranger to shattering the glass ceiling and accomplishing a host of impressive "firsts" in her career.
+The first woman to be elected Supervisor in Hempstead Town’s 370-year history, Kate Murray is no stranger to shattering the glass ceiling and accomplishing a host of impressive “firsts” in her career.
 Before becoming Supervisor of America’s largest township in 2003, she was the first woman and first attorney to be elected Hempstead Town Clerk.
 Elected in 2001, she established the town’s One Stop Passport Shop, a location where visitors can take care of all their passport needs.
-On February 3, 1998 Kate Murray became the first woman and first Levittowner elected to the New York State Assembly from the 19th District.
+On February 3, 1998, Kate Murray became the first woman and first Levittowner elected to the New York State Assembly from the 19th District.

 Before serving as an elected official, Kate Murray worked as an Assistant Attorney General in the Criminal Justice Section handling prisoner litigation.
 Prior to her work with the Attorney General, Kate served as advocate for the Suffolk University Battered Women’s Advocacy Project representing victims of domestic violence.

 Supervisor Murray has long been active in community organizations and politics.
-She is a member of the Nassau County Bar Association, the Women’s Bar Association, the Levittown Historical Society, Levittown Kiwanis, Levittown Community Council, Levittown Property Owners Association, Friends of the Hofstra Arboretum, Irish-Americans in Government, the Sierra Club and the Board of Directors of the Bellmore-Merrick Wellness Council.
+She is a member of the Nassau County Bar Association, Women’s Bar Association, Levittown Historical Society, Levittown Kiwanis, Levittown Community Council, Levittown Property Owners Association, Friends of the Hofstra Arboretum, Irish-Americans in Government, Sierra Club and Board of Directors of the Bellmore-Merrick Wellness Council.
 Ms. Murray is a sponsor of the Irish Repertory Theatre.